 Compare Bull Creek, Llano River, or Pedernales River when the San Gabriel is muddy, too hot, crowded, or access-limited.

-Check TPWD freshwater regulations before fishing and follow posted Georgetown park or trail rules at the access point you use.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check TPWD freshwater rules before fishing and follow posted Georgetown park or trail rules at the access point you use.

 Georgetown City Park